Our Mission: To conserve the forests, farmland, clean waters, and wildlife habitat of the Upper Delaware River region.

 Our Story of Success

 The Conservancy has offices on both sides of the Delaware River in Hawley, PA and Bethel, NY.
-Barbara’s initial twelve acres protected is now part of over 14,000 acres protected to date.
+Barbara’s initial twelve acres protected is now part of over 15,000 acres protected to date.
 More than 70 landowners and communities from diverse backgrounds have worked with the Conservancy to place more than 80 conservation easements on their properties.
 These lands include working farms and woodlands, boggy wetlands, hunting clubs, small fruit orchards, experimental forests, streams and riverbanks.

 Onward to the Future

 There is much work still to do.
 The lands, waters, and local economies of our region continue to face many challenges, from industrial sources like natural gas drilling to increased economic pressures compelling farm and forest land owners to sell their lands for development.
 Caring for and conserving our healthy lands and waters now is much easier than trying to recover them after they have been damaged by or lost to development or industrial pollution.

 The Conservancy is dedicated to continuing its land protection efforts and to conducting the educational outreach that connects all of us to the lands and waters from which we live and for which we are responsible, now and for future generations.
 We hope you’ll join us in working to sustain our working lands, our natural spaces, our clean waters, and the local economies that depend on them.